-It is apparent from these results that composite IBCs continue to grow in market share and that scrap rates for plastic drums and IBCs have been steady or somewhat higher.
-A declined rate of steel scrapping is likely the result of lower scrap demand.
+It is apparent from these results that composite IBCs continue to grow in market share and that scrap rates for plastic drums and IBCs have been steady or somewhat higher than for steel.

 The following pages present these and other data as reported through the survey, including data on equipment, employees, operational features and regulatory compliance.